A link to reset your password has been sent to your email

 The white sand and crystal clear water of this spectacular beach attract nature lovers, surfers, giant-turtle watchers, and sun-seekers all year round.
 Tamarindo is a small, multicultural town that attracts national and international tourists all year round.
 This growing town offers many amenities, such as art galleries, handmade crafts from all over the world, and a wide variety of restaurants and cafes.
 Tamarindo's night life includes live concerts, many bars, and a casino.
 Typical fiestas move from town to town but are never far away.

-Daily breakfast will be served at the cafeteria of the campus for those staying at Casa Carolina, WAYRA, and El Mar.
 The host mothers will prepare a variety of fresh and tasty meals for those staying with host families.
 The cooking is normally traditional but if you have a specific diet or preference, the host mother will do everything she can to meet your needs.

 In some houses, the mother cooks on typical mud stoves with wood, and in others, on more modern kitchens, but regardless of the method they use, the meals are well enjoyed by the students.
 With a host family, you will have the opportunity to taste different fruits and vegetables that could be difficult to find in any other place.